 Ansari et al. (2010) identify interpretive flexibility as one of the ‘affordances’ of an innovation, which is mediated by, but transcends, perceptions (other affordances that they identify include ‘divisibility’ and ‘complexity’).
 Affordances are described as characteristics that can offer opportunities for action but also, potentially, place constraints upon action, making it more or less likely that a practice will be adopted (Hutchby, 2001).
 Aside from the work on TQM, we know relatively little about how such affordances operate upon the adopters of management innovations, particularly where their effect is to constrain, rather than enable, adaptation.

 Over time, variety in the enactment and outcomes of implemented innovations helps to increase the knowledge and experience available to potential adopters (Strang and Macy, 2001; David and Strang, 2006).
 In the case of TQM, such vicarious experience seems to have contributed to this innovation’s boom and bust cycle, with ‘success stories’ helping to drive its spread, and ‘failure stories’ contributing to the downswing in the cycle.
-This highlights how the experience gleaned from previous adopters, as well as the number of such adopters, can play a role in driving or dampening the spread of an innovation.
-The importance of such vicarious experience for management innovation has also been highlighted by previous work (Abrahamson, 1991).
-What is less understood, however, is how this experience may be filtered and framed, and what role may be played by adopting organizations, as well as by field-level actors, in acting as the ‘sensegivers’ as well as sense-takers of the meaning of a diffusing practice (Fiss and Zajac, 2006).
+This highlights how the experience gleaned from previous adopters, as well as the number of such adopters, can play a role in driving or dampening the spread of an innovation (Abrahamson, 1991).
+What is less understood, however, is how this vicarious experience may be filtered and framed, and what role may be played by adopting organizations, as well as by field-level actors, in acting as the ‘sensegivers’ as well as sense-takers of the meaning of a diffusing practice (Fiss and Zajac, 2006).
 As Strang and Macy (2001) note ‘while much work emphasizes the impact of adoptions elsewhere, there is little attention to how actors respond to the results experienced by others’ (p.
 151).
-This lack of attention is difficult to justify in the light of evidence on the activities of prospective adopter organizations who, according to Swanson and Ramiller ‘search and probe and engage the interpretations of others’ (Swanson and Ramiller, 1997: 460).

 Wider work on the diffusion of innovations in health and public policy provides some clues, however, as to how this vicarious experience may be conveyed to organizational actors.
 This highlights, in particular, the important mediating role of professionals in promoting or inhibiting the spread of innovations through their adoption of particular forms of innovation (Ferlie et al., 2005).
 Experience conveyed through such professional networks plays a persuasive role in communicating vicarious experience here because it is seen to have high legitimacy among potential recipients (Swan et al., 1999a).
 Research on policy implementation shows, further, how entrepreneurial actors, who have detailed local knowledge of their own organization and pan-organizational contexts, are adept in both adapting innovations for use locally and also in proactively shaping and contributing to policy mandates (Fitzgerald et al., 2002; McDermott et al., 2013).
 Thus ‘first-order change recipients’ can act as ‘second-order change agents’ by using their local and contextualised experience to tailor, adapt and change policy mandates (McDermott et al., 2013).
 This research highlights the importance of considering vested interests of different groups (e.g. professionals, commercial suppliers) in the spread of management innovation.
 It also shows the blurred distinctions between ‘users’ or ‘adopters’ of innovation at the organizational level and ‘producers’ or ‘suppliers’ (policy makers, in this case) at the field level.
 However, this work is silent on how particular ways of framing vicarious experience (e.g. as ‘success’ or ‘failure’) encourage or discourage the evolution and spread of innovation over time.